JBVK/AWSAlertValidation/Lambda/LogAlert/README.md

 ```

-- Raising an exception simulates a failure in the Lambda function.
+- Running the `lambda_handler` function will log a message to CloudWatch logs.
+The log message can be customized by setting the `LOG_LINE` environment variable in the Lambda function configuration.
+- The default log message is "This is a test log line.".
+- The log message is logged at the INFO level using the `logging` module.

 ## How to Trigger Log Alert